Charles Parker (detective): Jill Paton Walsh works

 In A Presumption of Death, the World War II Wimsey novel by Jill Paton Walsh, Harriet takes the three children of Charles and Mary to Talboys, together with her own children – both to keep them safe from bombed London and to free their parents to help the war effort.

-The Attenbury Emeralds, Walsh's latest addition to the Wimsey series, Parker is now Sir Charles Parker.
+The Attenbury Emeralds, Walsh's next addition to the Wimsey series, Parker is now Sir Charles Parker.
 The story includes a flashback to Wimsey and Parker's first meeting in 1921, never described in the original Sayers books.
-As depicted here, Wimsey was a shell-shocked World War I veteran who accidentally discovered in himself a talent for detection when present in the house of another aristocratic family when emerald heirlooms mysteriously disappeared.
-Parker was a police sergeant assigned to the case, and Wimsey is struck by the sergeant's unusual choice of spare time reading: Origen.
+As depicted here, Wimsey was a shell-shocked World War I veteran who accidentally discovered in himself a talent for detection while present in the house of another aristocratic family when emerald heirlooms mysteriously disappeared.
+Parker was a police sergeant assigned to the case, and Wimsey is struck by the sergeant's odd choice of spare time reading: Origen.

 Character and appearance

 Parker appears to be close to Wimsey's age.
 He was born or raised in Barrow in Furness, a steelworks town created in the 19th century Industrial Revolution, which tends to increase the contrast between his origins and those of the aristocratic Wimsey.
-Parker has one elder unmarried sister, of whom he is fond though they seldom meet.
+Parker has one elder unmarried sister, of whom he is fond though they rarely meet.
 (On one occasion he sends her lingerie from Paris.)

 Parker has evidently received a good education, and before meeting Wimsey, one of his pursuits was evangelical theology.
 He is mentioned as reading some biblical commentary as a relaxation before going to sleep.

 In Clouds of Witness it is noted that Parker is not usually given to sudden bright flashes of insight or spectacular displays of happy guesswork, which are "more in Wimsey's line".
 Rather, he had "made his way from modest beginnings to a respectable appointment in the CID by a combination of hard work, shrewdness and caution".

-His skill as a detective and the resources of the Metropolitan Police (for example, in The Unpleasantness at the Bellona Club he can summon a handwriting expert at the push of a button) often lead to his being asked to assist baffled county police forces, who have sometimes literally trampled over vital evidence.
+His skill as a detective and the resources of the Metropolitan Police (for example, in The Unpleasantness at the Bellona Club he can summon a handwriting expert at the push of a button) often lead to him being asked to assist baffled county police forces, who have sometimes literally trampled over vital evidence.
 (He remarks to Peter in Clouds of Witness as they both examine the ground where Cathcart's body was found, "Oh, that's a constable.
 I put him at eighteen stone.")
 He sometimes has to console officers from other forces who feel their efforts are inadequate.